brian32768/react-bootstrap-test/react-simply/README.md

 Demo different 2 forms, one controlled and one uncontrolled.

+I'm using Bootstrap here, so I will use the react-bootstrap "Form" and "Button" controls.

+I use a simple tabbed interface, but I am using routing, too.
 ## State lifting

 A function is passed from the app to the form,